 We have carried out historical research into Second World War sites such as anti-aircraft gunnery, radar, coast artillery, the bombing decoys and civil defence structures at the National Archives, Kew.

 This research has revealed the number and distribution of such sites in England.
-Books on these themes are being published in partnership with Methuen in their Monuments of War series
+Books on these themes were published in partnership with Methuen in their Monuments of War series:

 During the 1990s, as part of the Heritage Lottery Funded Defence of Britain Project volunteers identified and recorded many anti-invasion defences.
 Download the report from the Britarch Website.

 Following completion of this project we undertook a study of 'defence areas': areas of England where the defence structures remain within a landscape unchanged since construction.
 You can order the book on the CBA website.